mhilmiasyrofi/mhilmiasyrofi/README.md

 <h2> Hey there 👋</h2>

-🧑‍💻 I'm Hilmi, a seasoned Data Scientist with extensive experience in **architecting machine learning solutions in the Cloud**.

-💼 Currently, I hold the role of a Machine Learning Engineer at PropertyGuru Singapore, where I specialize in **transforming machine learning projects into revenue-generating solutions** while optimizing business operations.
-Notably, I have successfully delivered a B2B solution known as the Automated Valuation Model, which is actively utilized by enterprise customers, including banks and real estate consultants in Malaysia.
+🧑‍💻 I'm Hilmi, a passionate Machine Learning Engineer with over 5 years of experience!
+I specialize in **architecting and productionizing advanced ML models that drive business value**.
+My expertise encompasses software development, cloud-based machine learning, and cross-functional collaboration to deliver high-impact, scalable solutions.

+💼 I'm currently working as a Data Scientist at PropertyGuru Singapore, where I transform ML projects into revenue-generating solutions.
+A key highlight of my work includes:
+- **Led the development of an Automated Valuation Model**: an enterprise-grade B2B product that automates property appraisals for banks and real estate consultants in Malaysia
+- **Architected a Regional Dynamic Pricing System**, which significantly improved pricing accuracy and optimized revenue, by streamlining the end-to-end pricing process and increasing the frequency of price updates from bi-weekly to daily

-📊 I possess **a robust background in analytics and programming**.
-I've made significant contributions to the field by publishing seven papers on Trustworthy Artificial Intelligence in top-tier international conferences and journals, under the guidance of ACM Distinguished Scientist Prof David Lo.
+📊 I posses a solid foundation in both machine learning and software engineering.
+I’ve contributed to cutting-edge research, publishing 7 papers in top-tier international conferences and journals with the guidance of ACM Distinguished Scientist [Prof David Lo](http://www.mysmu.edu/faculty/davidlo/).

-🏅 Additionally, my expertise in Data Science, particularly in the domains of NLP (Natural Language Processing) and CV (Computer Vision), is exemplified by my profile as a **Kaggle Competitions Expert**.
-I also hold an AWS Certified **Solution Architect** certification, affirming my ability to effectively productionize machine learning projects.
+🏅 I hold an **AWS Certified Solution Architect** certification, underscoring my capability to productionize ML projects in the cloud.
+My technical expertise in Natural Language Processing (NLP) and Computer Vision (CV) is further demonstrated by my standing as a **Kaggle Competitions Expert**.

+🌟 Beyond my professional endeavors, I’m dedicated to continuous learning and personal growth.
+Whether it’s engaging in tech events or staying active with tennis and golf, I’m always on the lookout for new challenges and opportunities to grow!

 - :man_technologist: You can reach out to me via [mhilmiasyrofi(at)gmail.com](mailto:mhilmiasyrofi@gmail.com)
 - 📝 [Resume](https://mhilmiasyrofi.github.io/files/Resume.pdf)